Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 Also verify you are editing the correct bot application.
 If you have multiple bots, double-check the application ID matches your bot token.

-If your bot is in more than 100 servers, Discord requires verification before enabling Message Content Intent.
-Submit your bot for verification or remove it from some servers to get under 100.
+If your bot is in a large number of servers, Discord may require verification before enabling Message Content Intent.
+Check the Discord developer documentation for current verification thresholds and submit your bot for verification if prompted.

 Bot joins server but does not respond